Siege of Fort William: Background

-After the 1715 rising, a line of forts was built along what is now the Caledonian Canal, the most important being Fort George, Inverness, Fort Augustus and Fort William.
+After the Jacobite rising of 1715, a line of forts was built along what is now the Caledonian Canal, the most important being Fort George, Inverness, Fort Augustus and Fort William.
 The garrisons were reinforced when the 1745 Rising began but the defences had been neglected and were in a poor state.
 It was not until the Jacobites retreated from Stirling Castle in February 1746 that a serious effort was made to capture them.

 The capture of Fort Augustus on 1 March left Fort William as the last government-controlled position in the Great Glen.
 On 5 March, an engineer named Russell arrived to inspect the defences and after making some improvements, he reported it should easily be held.
 The current governor Alexander Campbell was a "careful and good man", but there were doubts about his competence; on 15 March 1746, he was replaced by Captain Caroline Frederick Scott of Guise's Regiment.

-The garrison totalled around 400 men; two companies from Guise's, two from Johnsons and one from the Campbell of Argyll Militia.
+The garrison totalled around 400 men; two companies from Guise's, two from Johnson's and one from the Campbell of Argyll Militia.
 A well-built, modern position, its triangular shape was designed to use the head of Loch Linnhe as cover; it had six 12-pounder cannon, eight 6-pounders, seven smaller pieces, two 13-inch mortars and eight coehorns, with plenty of ammunition.
 Additional firepower was provided by the sloop of war Baltimore and the Serpent, a bomb vessel; this made it a formidable target, its only weakness being lack of a permanent water supply.

 On 25 February 1746, the garrison began demolishing buildings in the nearby village of Maryburgh to provide a clear field of fire, although they could not prevent the besiegers occupying the surrounding heights.
 The Jacobite force from Fort Augustus consisted of 150 French regulars under Colonel Stapleton, plus clansmen led by Lochiel and MacDonald of Keppoch.